swshon/voxceleb-ivector/README.md

-# Speaker Verification task in Voxceleb
+# Speaker Verification task in Voxceleb1 dataset
 This repository contains simple scripts for a training i-vector speaker recognition system on Voxceleb1[1] dataset using Kaldi.
 It was modified based on run.sh file on Kaldi/egs/sre10.

 # Requirement